-If you shine a light on a small black object, the rate of warming, the rate that heat flows, similarly decreases with decreasing difference in temperature forming an asymptotic curve shown by the black line in the next figure.
+If you shine a light on a small black object, the rate of warming, the rate that heat flows, similarly decreases with decreasing difference in temperature forming an asymptotic curve shown by the black line in this figure.
 The red line shows the temperature calculated by multiplying 4.6% times the average of the existing temperature and the ending temperature at each 10-second interval.
 The 4.6% has to do with the conductivity per second of heat into the black object.
 Similar asymptotic curves are observed for both warming and cooling of matter by conduction or by absorbing or emitting radiation.
 The flux of heat is determined by the temperature difference, not by the amount of flux as currently assumed by greenhouse-warming theory and by most physicists.
 This is a very important observation.

 The next question is: How does a broad spectrum of frequencies of oscillation flow through air and space?
 The simplest example is a single frequency transmitted by a radio station.
 The radio program modulates a center frequency assigned by the government to prevent interference with other nearby stations.
 The radio transmitter causes oscillations of this modulated center frequency on the surface of the radio antenna.
 You tune your radio receiver to resonate at that specific center frequency.
 Resonance, also known as sympathetic vibration, is the way two oscillators oscillating at the same frequency can, under the best of conditions, average their amplitudes of oscillation, effectively transferring amplitude from the transmitter to the receiver.
 In this way, your radio receiver differentiates the center frequency of the radio station from all the other frequencies out there.
 It is the oscillatory nature of electromagnetic radiation that makes it possible for radiation, for heat, to be transmitted across air and space.